MAPIRlab/Sigma-FP/README.md

 <code>roslaunch sigmafp MAPIRlab.launch</code><br/>

 <i>*Note that it is an example with the MAPIRlab dataset.
 For custom data, please create a launch file following the examples given in the launch directory.</i>

+### Datasets

+If you are interested in reproducing results, please contact us at <a>josematez@uma.es</a> to provide the employed datasets.